chenx/WordPress_Extension/README.md

 About
 =====

 WordPress is a popular blogging software.
 It has a lot of nice-looking themes.
-If it can be used as website framework, then we can instantly make use of it abundant themes and avoid doing a lot of user interface work.
+If it can be used as website framework, then we can instantly take advantage of its versatile themes.

 This project aims to extend WordPress as a general website framework in a non-invasive way.
 It reuses WordPress's membership/login system, role system, and themes.
-It then provides logged-in user page templates for different themes.
-Logged-in user page templates use current theme's header and footer, get logged-in user's identity and profile from WordPress built-in API, thus allow creating any custom pages and functions.
+It provides member (logged-in user) page templates for different themes.
+Member page templates use current theme's header and footer, get member's identity and profile from WordPress's built-in API, thus allowing the creation of any custom functions.

-This project is based on WordPress version 4.3.
+This project is developed under WordPress 4.3.

 Issues to address